mriglobal/pangia_gui/README.md

     count) somewhere between fifty-thousand and five-hundred thousand reads – followed in order of magnitude by species and strain.

-2. The scatterplot color-bar ‘Score-Gradient’ axis on the right indicates hit performance on the selected ‘Score’ metric – either ‘Standalone’, ‘Background’, or ‘Combined’.
+2. The scatterplot color-bar `Score-Gradient` axis on the right indicates hit performance on the selected `Score` metric – either `Standalone`, `Background`, or `Combined`.
 The color-bar is also dynamically scaled; in the above example, strain *Burkholderia pseudomallei* scored lowest among the three hits as indicated by its purplish hue, placing it near the bottom of the color-bar.
 However,